gaiusyu/Brain/README.md

 Parsing result wiil be saved in Parseresult/

-Experimental results are saved in ExperimentalResults.docx
+Experimental data is saved in ExperimentalDATA.docx

 ·ABSTRACT